Inference for change-plane regression: Introduction

-Among the few studies which have investigated the asymptotic behavior of change-plane models with more than two change-plane parameters, most replace the indicator function with a smooth surrogate to ease the computational and theoretical burden.
-In this case, the convergence rate depends on the degree of the smoothness and can be slower than $n$.
-For example, the change-plane estimator of Seo and Linton \cite{seo2007smoothed}, which uses an integrated smooth kernel function, has a $\sqrt{n/\sigma_n}$ rate of convergence, which attains a maximal rate of $n^{-3/4}$ under the choice of bandwidth $\sigma_n=\log n/\sqrt{n}$ and converges weakly to a normal distribution when $\log n/n \sigma_n^2 \rightarrow 0$.
-Mukherjee et al. \cite{mukherjee2020asymptotic} showed that their kernel smoothed change-plane estimator can achieve a faster rate, close to $n^{-1}$, provided $n \sigma_n \rightarrow \infty$.
+Among the few studies which have investigated the asymptotic behavior of change-plane models with more than two change-plane parameters, most replace the indicator function with a smooth surrogate or pose a diminishing threshold to ease the computational and/or theoretical burden.
+In this case, the convergence rate can be slower than $n$ depending on the degree of the smoothness and the rate of the diminishing threshold.
+For example, the change-plane estimator of \cite{seo2007smoothed}, which uses an integrated smooth kernel function, has a $\sqrt{n/\sigma_n}$ rate of convergence, attains a maximal rate of $n^{-3/4}$ under the choice of bandwidth $\sigma_n=\log n/\sqrt{n}$, and converges weakly to a normal distribution when $\log n/n \sigma_n^2 \rightarrow 0$. \cite{mukherjee2020asymptotic} showed that their kernel smoothed change-plane estimator can achieve a faster rate, close to $n^{-1}$, provided $n \sigma_n \rightarrow \infty$. \cite{lee2021factor} developed a change-plane estimator without modifying the change-plane indicator function.
+However, their weak convergence results rely on a diminishing threshold assumption; with a rate $0<\alpha<1/2$, their estimator converges to a non-Gaussian distribution at $n^{1-2\alpha}-$rate.

-We establish the large-sample behavior of the prototypical linear change-plane estimator with an arbitrary number of change-plane parameters.
-Most closely related to our work is the recent paper of Deng et al. \cite{deng2022maximum} in which they study asymptotic properties of the change-plane Cox proportional hazards model.
-They established $n$-rate convergence and suggested the m-out-of-n bootstrap for inference.
-However, the non-uniqueness of the argmax was not fully addressed as the smallest argmax used in their approach is not well-defined in the case of multi-dimensional change-plane parameters.
+We establish the large-sample behavior of the prototypical linear change-plane estimator with an arbitrary number of invariant change-plane parameters without modifying the indicator function.
+Most closely related to our work is the recent paper of \cite{deng2022maximum} in which they study asymptotic properties of the MLE of the change-plane Cox proportional hazards model.
+They established $n$-rate convergence and suggested the $m$-out-of-$n$ bootstrap for inference.
+However, the non-uniqueness of the argmax was not fully addressed as the smallest argmax used in their approach is not well-defined in the case of multi-dimensional change-plane parameters, and thus they did not fully characterize the limiting distribution.
 In addition, they required continuity of the change plane covariates and a bounded parameter space.